-The boot flow sets the hardware configurable unique $I^2C$ address of the TPS65987D before the port is enabled to respond to $I^2C$ transactions.
-For the I2C1 interface, the unique $I^2C$ address is determined by the analog level set by the analog ADCIN2 pin (three bits) as shown in Table 2.
+The boot flow sets the hardware configurable unique IC addresses of the TPS65988 before the ports are enabled to respond to IC transactions.
+For the I2C1 interface, the unique IC addresses are determined by the analog level set by the analog ADCIN2 pin (three bits) as shown in Table 2 and Table 3.